 It is true that solar cell efficiency directly affects the solar panel efficiency.
 However, we need to be understandd that they don’t equate to each other.

 You may ask, why?
 Isn’t a solar panel made up of individual solar cells?
 Yes, you are correct.
 However, when calculating the efficiency of a solar PV module, you take into consideration the whole surface area of the panel.
 This is because of the gaps between solar cells inside the solar panel.
 Additionally, you will also need to consider the surface area of the aluminum frames since it is also part of the PV module.

-When we look at the power output of a PV module on its datasheet, we will also see its IV Curve.
+Moreover, when we look at the power output of a PV module on its datasheet we will also see its IV Curve.
 The IV Curve is also known as the Current (I) Voltage (V) characteristic of an electrical device like a solar cell.

 Typically, this is represented as a graph that shows all the possible power points of the power output at any given sets of conditions.
 The set of conditions includes the solar cell temperature, air mass, and irradiance, or light intensity.

 Solar cell manufacturers conduct tests to see how their products perform in various temperature and irradiance level exposure.
 The results will then be reflected in a graphical format and the maximum value they get in terms of Watts will be the maximum power capacity of the certain solar cell.